Heavy Equipment Financing: Guide to Getting Funded

 john deere, businesses, loan options,

 Some equipment manufacturers also offer financing programs.
+Many equipment financing companies provide construction equipment financing programs tailored to the specific needs of contractors and builders.
 Using this type of lender is like financing a car directly with the car manufacturer.
-John Deere and CAT (Caterpillar) provide financing programs for their heavy equipment product lines.
+John Deere and Caterpillar provide financing programs for their heavy equipment product lines.

-The advantage of working with a heavy equipment financing company is getting everything done in a one-shop stop.
-The drawback is that you’re limited to equipment with just that one company.
+The advantage of working with a heavy equipment financing company is getting everything done in a one-stop shop.
+The drawback is that you’re limited to equipment from just that one company.
 If you wanted a mix of brands, you’d have to get a different type of financing.
-In addition, they also have high credit score requirements.
+Additionally, they have high credit score requirements.

 Alternative Lenders & Lending Marketplaces